zestia/ember-select-box/README.md

 # Filtering

-Since filtering options down is a common requirement, this addon comes with a utility to help.
+Since filtering options down (and accounting for diacritics) is a common requirement, this addon comes with a utility to help.

 <details>
   <summary>View example</summary>